 Which Solution Is Right for You?

 For some, the answer comes down to insurance coverage and finances.
 Insurance companies tend to cover the cost of glasses and traditional contact lenses, but they may not cover orthokeratology lenses, nor will they cover the cost of LASIK.
 If you want to use advanced techniques to assist with your myopia, you may need to pay for those solutions.
-That isn't possible for everyone.
+That is not possible for everyone.

 The health of your eyes may also play a role.
 If you have underlying health conditions, contacts or LASIK may not be safe for your eyes.
 Your prescription strength could also put LASIK out of reach.